-- Liver cancer is three times as likely to occur in men than in women.
+- Liver cancer is approximately three times as likely to occur in men than in women.

 - The liver is a common place where cancer spreads.
-Colorectal, breast and lung cancers are the most common sources of cancer that metastasize to the liver.
+Colorectal, breast, esophageal, stomach, pancreatic, kidney, lung and melanoma skin cancers are the most common sources of cancer

 - Approximately 70% of liver cancer cases in the US could potentially be prevented through elimination of risk factors, the most important include: excess body weight; type 2 diabetes; infection with hepatitis B virus (HBV) and/or hepatitis C (HCV), heavy alcohol consumption and tobacco smoking.